 “If you really want to make a friend, go to someone’s house and eat with him… the people who give you their food give you their heart.”

 When the Knight News Challenge put out a call seeking innovative digital projects, Austin Ellis and I jumped at the opportunity, applying with a plan that would make campaign contribution data more transparent on the web.
 Now in its fifth year, the contest funds projects that focus on the advancement of news reporting in the digital age that fall in the categories of mobile, authenticity and sustainability.
 Our proposal titled “Financial Footprints” would use a browser extension to display campaign contribution information to users on relevant web pages.
 A short quote from our application sums up the basic premise:

 The ability for the internet to directly connect people across the globe has begun a unique form of alleviating poverty called micro-lending.
-Leading this revolution is Kiva.org, which provides person-to-person lending in the developing world.
+Leading this revolution is San Francisco based Kiva.org, which provides person-to-person lending in the developing world.
 This means that anyone can provide a loan of as little as $25 to a farmer is Cambodia or a grocery store owner in Samoa.
 By harnessing the power of the internet Kiva has been able to attack poverty and global economic imbalances by providing direct economic stimulus to small business and entrepreneurs within the developing world.

 Kiva has partnered with local organizations to identify potential recipients of a micro loan and then distribute these loans.
 These entrepreneurs profiled on the Kiva website with descriptions of the individual or group, as well as their business and the proposed use for the funds.
 Then users like you or me can select a business to make a loan to.
 Loans typically end up being provided by a combination of lenders which make up the $500 to $1500 requested by the recipient.